 Ms. Sabonis provided comparisons to the progressive disciplinary schemes used by the California Medical Board and the Board of Registered Nursing.
-The Medical Board defines the violation as a conviction of drug violation, violation of drug statutes, excessive use of controlled substances, practice under the influence of narcotic(s) under B & P code sections 2237, 2238, 2239, 2280, 2238, and 2241.
+The Medical Board defines such violations as conviction of drug violations, violation of drug statutes, excessive use of controlled substances, practice under the influence of narcotics, illegal sales of controlled substances, and prescribing to addicts under B & P code sections 2237, 2238, 2239, 2280, 2238, and 2241.
 The Board of Registered Nursing defines the violation under B&P Code section 2762 as the conviction of a criminal offense involving the prescription, consumption, or self-administration of narcotics, dangerous drugs, or alcohol, or the possession of, or falsification of a record pertaining to narcotics or dangerous drugs.
 Discipline is based on whether the violation occurred while on the job or while not on the job.